netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspecagentebpfadvancedscheduling">scheduling</a></b></td>
         <td>object</td>
         <td>
-          scheduling controls whether the pod will be scheduled or not.<br/>
+          scheduling controls how the pods are scheduled on nodes.<br/>
         </td>
         <td>false</td>
       </tr></tbody>